AdaCore/gnatstudio/docs/users_guide/debugging.rst

      (gdb) graph display `foo`

 You can also program other examples.
-You could write complex python functions, which would for example query the value of several variables and pretty-print the result.
-Any of these complex python functions can be called either from the debugger console or automatically every time the debugger stops via the `graph display` command.
+You could write complex python functions, which would, for example, query the value of several variables and pretty-print the result.
+You can call any of these complex python functions from the debugger console or have it called automatically every time the debugger stops via the `graph display` command.